holchan/AutomaLarWEB/.roo/cognee/README.md

 The parser is the foundation of our entire [**"Provable Truth"**](#1.1-The-Guiding-Principle) architecture.
 It is a stateless expert on a single language's syntax, and its only job is to be an **expert witness**.
 It makes **zero assumptions** about any other file or the state of the graph.

-Its most critical responsibility, as defined in [**Pillar 1**](#1.3.1-Pillar-1-The-Smart-Parser), is to use its deep syntactic understanding to deduce a list of high-probability, fully-qualified candidates ([**`possible_fqns`**](#2.2.3.1-The-Linchpin-Field-possible_fqns)) for every reference it finds.
+Its most critical responsibility, as defined in [**Pattern 1**](#1.3.1-Pattern-1-The-Smart-Parser), is to use its deep syntactic understanding to deduce a list of high-probability, fully-qualified candidates ([**`possible_fqns`**](#2.2.3.1-The-Linchpin-Field-possible_fqns)) for every reference it finds.
 This moves the "intelligence" to the edge, where the most context is available, and eliminates the need for fragile, heuristic-based guessing in the linking engine.

 #### <a id="3.1.2-The-FileContext-Class"></a>3.1.2 The `FileContext` Class: A Parser's Local Brain